Casual staff opportunities

 Before you apply

-All Undergraduate and Postgraduate subjects for the School of Computing and Information Systems offered in Semester 2, 2023.
+The 2025 Handbook is now live and available to be viewed.
+All undergraduate and postgraduate subjects for the School of Computing and Information Systems offered in Semester 2, 2025 can be found here.

 Applicants for casual positions should double check the mode of delivery for their intended subjects prior to applying, to ensure they are able to work within the allocated environment.